-Atlantic City’s cool new Arts Garage in old Ducktown
+Atlantic City’s cool new Arts Garage

 I often wish I were in Atlantic City.
 No more so than today, at the ribbon-cutting ceremony of the new Arts Garage.
 When I toured the site a few weeks ago, workers were just putting finishing touches to the complex that marks phase one in the creation of a new Arts District in the heart of Atlantic City’s historic ‘Little Italy’.

 Even littered with construction debris, the Arts Garage’s industrial aesthetic was fresh and exciting.
 My imagination soared as representatives of the project’s partners described the Arts Garage’s mission: to promote the visual arts, education, community enrichment and resources for emerging artists.

 Officially called The Noyes Arts Garage Stockton College, the Arts Garage houses two museums, a museum shop, a café, retail galleries and affordable working studios for 15 artists.
 It’s anchored by the Atlantic City Arts Center and satellites of the Noyes Museum of Art and the African American Heritage Museum of Southern New Jersey.
 Artists occupying the studios work in diverse media: painting, sculpture, photography, basketmaking, graphic illustration.
 A flexible classroom studio will put art in the hands of the public.

 The Arts Garage is a partnership between the Noyes Museum of Art of Richard Stockton College and the Casino Reinvestment Development Authority.
 The initiative marks phase one of the development of a new Arts District planned around Mississippi Avenue in the historic neighborhood of Ducktown, Atlantic City’s ‘Little Italy’.